Mechanical Engineering (MECHENG)

 MECHENG 4450 Composite Materials 3 Credits

-This course provides an introduction to composite materials and structures used in engineering applications.
-Topics covered include the following: properties and microstructure of high-strength fiber materials (glass, carbon, polymer, ceramic fibers) and matrix materials (polymer, metal, ceramic, and carbon matrices); specific strength and stiffness of high-performance composites; rule of mixtures; stress, strain transformations; elastic properties of a single orthotropic ply; laminated plate theory; failure criteria; design of composite structures and components; effects of temperature and moisture.
+Introduction to composite materials and structures used in engineering applications.
+Topics may include the properties and microstructure of high-strength fiber and matrix materials, specific strength and stiffness of high-performance composites, rule of mixtures, stress and strain transformations, elastic properties of orthotropic plies, laminate theory, failure criteria, design of composite structures and components, and/or the effects of temperature and moisture on composite material performance.
+Composites studied may move beyond the traditional composites and include topics on nano-, bio-, and/or smart composites as well as recent developments in engineered composite materials.

 Components: Class